 Volvo postpones XC40 Recharge launch in India to early next year; defers booking

-Volvo postpones XC40 Recharge launch in India to early next year; defers booking2 min read .
-Updated: 07 Aug 2021, 11:17 AM IST
+Volvo postpones XC40 Recharge launch in India to early next year; defers booking

 The electric XC40 Recharge SUV was first showcased in the country in March this year.

-- Volvo Car India will drive in petrol variants of S90 sedan and XC60 mid-size luxury SUV in India this year.
+Volvo Car India will drive in petrol variants of S90 sedan and XC60 mid-size luxury SUV later this year.

 Volvo Car India has informed that the launch of its first fully battery-powered offering - XC40 Recharge SUV, has been postponed to early next year due to a global shore of semiconductor chips.
 Bookings for the electric SUV have also been deferred.